Don't Let Fear Hold You Back from Becoming a Successful Writer - Just Write (and Few Other Tips)!

 Just remember that if your writing is critiqued and rejected by someone who is not a bona fide critic, temper the value you place on their critique, even as you listen to their comments with an open mind.
 Keep it about the writing.
 Critiques can be valuable.
 But what is even more valuable is to remember that you are creating material; you are writing.
 You are operating out of a place of love and passion for what you do.
 Chances are your critics are not.
 Shove the fear of rejection aside, smile at them (or not) and just keep writing.

-Ray Bradbury shares insights on writing.
+The late ScFi writer, Ray Bradbury, shares insights on writing.

 Can You Make a Living as a Writer?